Evvy/Lua-Tutorial-Unfinished/README.md

 greetUser();
 ?>
 ```
-Semi-colons can be included in the code, but is not required.
+In Lua, semicolons can be included in the code, but is **not** required.
-Semi-colons are generally used for multi-line statements, such as:
+Semicolons are generally used for multi-line statements, such as:
 ```lua
 a = 4; b = 3; c = a * b
 ```